 I converted this professional writing course from a four-hour in-person training session to a facilitated asynchronous month-long online course.
 Hosting and materials development was limited to what had been approved for use by the agency, requiring creative approaches to enable interactivity.
 I developed the materials the materials to be accessible on low bandwidth and to be fully self-directed.
 The instructional materials include slide docs, animated videos, and curated resources all contained in one page per session of the course.

 The course is organized into four sessions, each covering a different topic and containing an assignment.
 The course and each individual session are all launched via email (either MailChimp or standard email, depending on the session) and conducted via the course website on Google Sites.
 The animated videos were created using Vyond (formerly known as GoAnimate).
 In addition to the instructional sessions, the course also includes pages that provide an orientation to online courses for those who are unfamiliar with them and additional resources outside the scope of the course.

-This is one of the best-attended courses put on by the project.
-It is most popular with non-US American staff overseas.
-Participants regularly report at least 30% increase in learning and skills.
+This was one of the best-attended courses put on by the project.
+It was most popular with non-US American staff overseas.
+Participants regularly reported at least 30% increase in learning and skills.
 Many participants requested additional learning in the end of course evaluations, prompting the project to begin the design of a sequel course.

 Past Participant Quotations

 - “I have already started applying what I have learnt.
 I will use the skills when writing my reports, memos, emails and other documents”

 - “It is a very flexible course adapted to our needs.
 It is very easy to navigate.”

 - “English is not my first language.
 But this course really helped me how to be brief and to the point while communicating a written message.”